 Seven Ways Chocolate is Healthy for a Woman’s Body, Mind and Soul

-Chocolate – particularly Dark Chocolate – is good for your health!Chocolate contains healthy flavonoids and theobromine which decreases the risk for strokes, reduces body mass, eases inflammation and may even prevent cancer.
+Chocolate contains healthy flavonoids and theobromine which decreases the risk for strokes, reduces body mass, eases inflammation and may even prevent cancer.
 And when it comes to women, chocolate packs an extra punch of added benefits.
 Need more reasons to get your chocolate-fix?
-Here’s 7…

 The antioxidant flavonoids in chocolate reduce inflammation of the arteries, increases circulation and slow the oxidation of LDL (bad) cholesterol in the blood stream.
 A recent study in Sweden found that consuming up to 2 bars of dark chocolate a week reduced the incidence of stroke by 20%!

 German scientists believe that not only do flavonoids in dark chocolate increase blood flow but they may also be protecting skin from harmful UV rays.

 Again, we have flavonoids to thank for slowing oxidation of brain cells and increasing circulation to the brain.
 Not only does this have the long-term effect of staving of strokes, but consuming dark chocolate may have an immediate benefit of improving mental math abilities.